Adam-Szitas/Test/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Prerequisit
+I made an API for this project

 ## RESTART
 I had to restart the whole project because the latest had a big list of ERROR messages from nowhere due to (seems like) the differences between versions.
 So after I reinstalled my npm package seems like it's working fine.

 ## Components
 First "Main" component is gonna be filter.

+## Sources
+material components I'm gonna grab from here: "https://material.angular.io/components/tabs/overview"

+## Service
+We need a service for the http request from the API

+## Structure
+main component: filter
+    inside filter component: step components